Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Practical Considerations}

 \paragraph{Delayed \& Out-of-Order Measurements} To deal with delays, \ac{KF} implementations often either augment the state vector~\cite{gopalakrishnan2011ekf} or recalculate the filter by updating the measurement sequence stored in a buffer~\cite{lynen2013robust}.
-These steps introduce additional implementation effort and increase computational complexity compared to the standard \ac{EKF}~\cite{julier1997new}.
-Due to their state history, optimization-based methods can naturally deal with delayed measurements at state times for discrete-time or in between for continuous-time methods~\cite{talbot2024continuous} simply by inserting a measurement factor at the corresponding past timestamp.
+These steps increase implementation effort and computational complexity compared to the standard \ac{EKF}~\cite{julier1997new}.
+Due to their history, optimization-based methods can naturally deal with delayed measurements simply by inserting a measurement factor at the corresponding past timestamp.
 To benefit from the flexibility of graph-based methods while still being able to provide motion estimates at the IMU frequency, this work builds on the optimization-based prediction update loop of Nubert et al.~\cite{nubert2022graph}.
 Moreover, the problem of measurements arriving at arbitrary timestamps is usually addressed through \textit{i)} explicit hardware triggering~\cite{baehnemann2022under}, \textit{ii)} additional software engineering~\cite{lynen2013robust}, or by \textit{iii)} interpolating~\cite{talbot2024continuous} or pre-integrating to the correct timestamps~\cite{forster2016manifold}.\looseness=-1

 \paragraph{Operation in Mixed Environments} One major challenge when fusing various measurements in real-world applications is managing the different local or global coordinate systems in which the measurements are expressed.
 In~\cite{boche2022visual}, the authors proposed a visual-inertial and GNSS solution to tackle drift-free state estimation outdoors.
 They showed the importance of robust frame alignment after the GNSS dropout and during initialization.
 Similarly, \cite{cao2022gvins} integrated raw Doppler shift measurements and a coarse-to-fine Earth-centered anchor optimization scheme to integrate global measurements into the estimation problem correctly.
 Similarly, to be able to operate in a globally accurate manner despite \ac{GNSS} dropout,~\cite{nubert2022graph} proposed the use of a dual-factor graph formulation to cover the scenarios when \ac{GNSS} is present or not.
 While measurements are usually expressed in specific reference frames, the robotic state estimation community has not addressed explicit drift modeling of these, hindering the usage of multiple (global and local) reference frames in a single optimization.
 As a response, \acl{HF} seamlessly handles operation in mixed environments, as all measurements are considered in a \textit{semi-global} context, and the coordinate frame transformations are introduced as states in the optimization, including explicitly modeled drift.\looseness-1